tilt-dev/tilt.build/docs/flags.md

   'enterprise': ['a', 'b', 'd'],
 }

-flags.exclude_all_resources()
+resources = []
 for arg in cfg['args']:
   if arg in groups:
-    for r in groups[arg]:
-      flags.include_resource(r)
+    resources += groups[arg]
   else:
-    flags.include_resource(r)
+    resources.append(r)
+flags.set_resources(resources)
 ```

-By making the flag sticky (the default), Tilt will record the flag between runs.

 ### Specify services to edit
 You have many services that your users frequently need to run, but don't expect to edit.
-Your YAML includes images from your CI that are suitably recently (and match what's in production or staging).
+Your YAML includes good enough images.
+(Perhaps they're from a suitably recent CI invocation, or refer to standard images.)

 #### Command-Lines
 * `tilt up`: run all services, editing none